sol/hpack/README.md

 | Hpack | Cabal | Default | Notes | Example |
 | --- | --- | --- | --- | --- |
 | `dependencies` | `setup-depends` | | Implies `build-type: Custom` | |

+Hpack does not require you to specify a `cabal-version` manually, it is automatically set depending on which features are used.

 #### Global top-level fields